Few B2B marketing topics lead to swords being drawn faster than gated content. Marketers

 your industry?
 Are your opinions respected?
 If the answer is no to these questions, think twice

-paid for it, or how valuable you think it is.
+it, or how valuable you think it is.

 Because getting that content in front of as many eyeballs as possible could be something that

 drives a shift in the perception of your brand from also-ran to worthy of attention.
-In other

-How Broad Is The Audience?
+How Broad Is the Audience?

-If the potential audience for a piece of content is huge (i.e., "How AI Will Transform The Business
+If the potential audience for a piece of content is huge (i.e., "How AI Will Transform the Business

 World"), the awareness cost of gating could also be huge.
 But the smaller an audience gets, the